OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Will GenAI Survive Capitalism.md

 My interpretation of that weekend was that OpenAI was shaking off its higher purpose, and settling in to capitalism.
 Sort of like an insect, snake or crab shedding the carapace or skin it had outgrown, except not that positive.
 Later, OpenAI opted to become a for-profit company.

-Earlier, many of the early OpenAI staffers who believed in the company's higher calling left, founding [Anthropic](https://bra.in/6pxBPK), which still seems to hew to the open mission.
+The Crazy Weekend wasn't the only sign of this shedding: Earlier, many of the early OpenAI staffers who believed in the company's higher calling quit, founding [Anthropic](https://bra.in/6pxBPK), which still seems to hew to the open mission.
 In the face of the temptations I'm describing, this deserves extra praise.

 #OpenAI, #critiquesofcapitalism, #innovation, #Anthropic,